 Oakmont is a somewhat small borough located in the state of Pennsylvania.
-With a population of 6,443 people and three constituent neighborhoods, Oakmont is the 217th largest community in Pennsylvania.
-Oakmont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 6,536 people and three constituent neighborhoods, Oakmont is the 217th largest community in Pennsylvania.
+Much of the housing stock in Oakmont was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Oakmont is a decidedly white-collar borough, with fully 88.91% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Oakmont is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Oakmont who work in office and administrative support (14.39%), management occupations (13.82%), and sales jobs (12.06%).
+Oakmont is a decidedly white-collar borough, with fully 89.70% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Oakmont is a borough of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Oakmont who work in management occupations (14.26%), healthcare (11.46%), and office and administrative support (9.91%).

 Also of interest is that Oakmont has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Oakmont is English.
-Other important languages spoken here include Greek and Italian.
+Other important languages spoken here include Spanish and Langs. of India.